-The Fund's objective is to maximise the excess return above NZ Government bonds before New Zealand (NZ) tax while limiting the chance of under-performing NZ Government bonds over rolling ten year periods.
+The Fund's objective is to maximise the excess return above New Zealand (NZ) Government Bonds before New Zealand tax while limiting the chance of under-performing NZ Government Bonds over rolling ten year periods.

-The Fund relies largely on equities to provide the excess return over NZ Government bond returns but is always looking for more efficient ways to capture alternative return sources.
+The Fund relies largely on equities to provide the excess return over NZ Government Bonds but is always looking for more efficient ways to capture alternative return sources.
 90% of the Fund is invested internationally.
 Almost 20% is invested in alternative asset classes, such as insurance-linked assets, private equity and risk factors.
 These alternative sources of return diversify the Fund's risk, enabling higher total returns to be achieved at similar levels of risk.
+Alternatives, like bonds, are expected to perform better when equity markets perform badly.
 Active management is also used where there is a strong likelihood of added value net of any incremental costs.
 Nevertheless, global equity market risk remains by far the biggest investment risk to the Fund.

-During the year the Board approved an increase in the Fund's allocation to equities to be implemented gradually over the next two years.
+During the year the Fund continued to gradually increase its allocation to equities.
 This will result in a small increase in the risk and reward over a 10 year horizon.
-The Board will also consider increasing exposure to alternative, diversifying return sources where these can be accessed at a reasonable cost.
-It is also increasing its commitments to global private equity over several years, as signalled last year, and implementing a long-short strategy with one of its existing global equities managers to capture an increased return from their skill at picking stocks.
-The manager has a proven record of adding value.
-Finally, the Fund has engaged an external manager to assist with implementing its dynamic asset allocation more efficiently.
+The Board approved increased exposure to alternative assets, diversifying return sources through a multi-factor, multi-asset class, equity market neutral 'style premium' fund.
+It is also increasing its commitments to global private equity over several years and implemented a long-short strategy with one of its existing global equities managers to capture an increased return from their skill at picking stocks.

-There has been considerable attention given to incorporating environmental, social and governance factors into the investment programmes of funds around the world.
-The Fund relies on third party investment firms to manage its assets and these managers all take account of such factors when they are material to expected returns and risks.
+There has been considerable attention given to incorporating environmental, social and governance factors (ESG) into the investment programmes of funds around the world.
+The Fund relies on third party investment firms to manage its assets and these managers take account of such factors when they are material to expected returns and risks.
 The Authority also collaborates with other Crown Financial Institutions (CFIs), notably the Guardians of New Zealand Superannuation (NZ Super) and the Accident Compensation Corporation (ACC).
 As well as discussing common investment issues, the Authority shares the services of a global engagement service company to co-ordinate engagements with global companies that have serious issues around damage to the environment, human rights abuse and bribery and corruption.
-Investments in certain securities are excluded where the issuer is considered to be acting contrary to NZ law, international agreements, significant Government policies, or breaches prescribed standards of behaviour.
-The Authority and other CFIs are members of the NZ Corporate Governance Forum to promote good governance among listed NZ companies.
-This is explained in more detail in the Responsible Investment section of this report.
+Investments in certain securities are excluded where the issuer is considered to be acting contrary to NZ law, international agreements, significant government policies, or breaches prescribed standards of behaviour.